quixio/quix-docs/docs/apis/query-api/aggregate-time.md

 # Aggregate data by time

-You can downsample and upsample data from the catalogue using the `/parameters/data` endpoint.
+You can downsample and upsample persisted data using the `/parameters/data` endpoint.

 ## Before you begin